Frieda Fromm-Reichmann: Educational and professional history

 When Adolf Hitler rose to power in Germany and Jews began to be persecuted, Frieda moved to the Germany-France border where she rented two hotel rooms, one to sleep in and the other to see patients throughout the day.
 Upon immigrating to the United States, she worked as a psychiatrist at Chestnut Lodge, a mental hospital in Maryland.
 She was a resident psychiatrist for 22 years and spent her entire American career at the Chestnut Lodge.
 She focused on early life experiences that affected her patients and their ability to understand the world.
-Dr. Fromm-Reichmann viewed her patients as people who need help overcoming an illness.
+Fromm-Reichmann viewed her patients as people who need help overcoming an illness.
 She believed a psychiatric hospital could be a therapeutic institution with individualized treatment that reflected the idiosyncratic needs of each patient.

-When she fled Nazi Germany, several U.S. hospitals and institutions offered Dr. Fromm-Reichmann positions, but she was persuaded to come to Chestnut Lodge in 1936 by Dr. Dexter Bullard, its administrator, who promised to build her a home on the grounds.
-“Frieda’s Cottage” also housed her office where she saw the majority of her patients.
+When she fled Nazi Germany, several U.S. hospitals and institutions offered Fromm-Reichmann positions, but she was persuaded to come to Chestnut Lodge in 1936 by Dexter Bullard, its administrator, who promised to build her a home on the grounds.
+"Frieda's Cottage" also housed her office where she saw the majority of her patients.
 It was carefully restored in 2009 by Peerless Rockville, a nonprofit historic preservation organization, and was designated a National Historic Landmark on January 13, 2021.
-While Chestnut Lodge was tragically lost to fire in 2009, the Lodge’s open surroundings are maintained as a City of Rockville park that thus preserves the setting Frieda and her patients traveled between the cottage and the Lodge building.
+While Chestnut Lodge was lost to fire in 2009, the Lodge's open surroundings are maintained as a City of Rockville park that thus preserves the setting Frieda and her patients traveled between the cottage and the Lodge building.

 During her time at the Lodge she emphasized communicating understanding in her work with individuals with schizophrenia and that psychotic communication contained meaning.
 She collaborated with other doctors at the Lodge to make the hospital a psychoanalytic benchmark for the treatment of psychosis.
 She stressed the importance of the therapist respecting the patient and continuing to try to reach them.
 She utilized the concepts of transference and resistance, as well as the unconscious and the importance of early childhood experiences when examining personality.
-She is described as one of the few notable exceptions to Freud's maxim of charging for missed appointments: '"I feel that it is not the psychiatrist's privilege to be exempt from the generally accepted custom of our culture in which one is not paid for services not rendered", she wrote in her book Principles of Intensive Psychotherapy.
+She is described as one of the few notable exceptions to Freud's maxim of charging for missed appointments: I feel that it is not the psychiatrist's privilege to be exempt from the generally accepted custom of our culture in which one is not paid for services not rendered", she wrote in her book Principles of Intensive Psychotherapy".

 Despite major successes and growing fame, Frieda's work and person were criticized by contemporaries who vehemently denied her claims that schizophrenia could be treated with psychoanalysis.
 An empiricist at heart, Frieda continued her work to demonstrate how the use of intuition and creativity applied to psychoanalysis could treat the most severe psychosis.